robpomeroy/nebula-implementation/README.md

 ## Lighthouse playbook

-The Ansible playbook can run against most Debian- or Red Hat-derived instances. the lighthouse requires very few resources, so you can use a tiny cloud instance or potentially add as an additional capability of some other server, with minimal impact.
+The Ansible playbook can run against most Debian- or Red Hat-derived instances.
+The lighthouse requires very few resources, so you can use a tiny cloud instance or potentially add as an additional capability of some other server, with minimal impact.
 The lighthouse simply requires a public IP, with a reachable UDP port.